-402 Survey of French Literature from 1800 (3) (Prerequisite: 202 or equivalent on the placement test).
+$\textbf{402 Survey of French Literature from 1800} \ (3) \ (Prerequisite: 202 \ or \)$ equivalent on the placement test).
 Study of French and Francophone authors from 1800 to the present; study of major literary movements with readings, class discussions, and audiovisual materials primarily in French.
 A focus on developing students' ability to read and criticize literature in French and to communicate effectively in oral and written French.

 497 Special Studies (3), (2), (1) (Prerequisite: Permission of department or equivalent on the placement test).
-Open only to juniors or seniors with a GPA of 3.0 or higher in their major courses.
+Open only to juniors or seniors with a grade point average of 3.0 or higher in their major courses.
 A maximum of 3 semester hours may be earned.
 All individual research projects are reviewed by three faculty members from two different disciplines.
 May be taken for credit (3 hours) towards the Honors degree by special arrangement.

-MODERN LANGUAGES - GERMAN TRACK
+MODERN LANGUAGES - GERMAN